runxiyu/lbmk/README.md

 of speech and the right to read.
 In the context of computing, that means anyone can use [free software](https://www.gnu.org/philosophy/free-sw.html).
-Simply speaking, free software is software that is under the direct sovereignty of the user and, more importantly, the collective that is the *community*. osboot is dedicated to the Free Software community, with the aim of making free software at a *low level* more accessible to non-technical people.
+Simply speaking, free software is software that is under the direct sovereignty of the user and, more importantly, the collective that is the *community*.
+Libreboot is dedicated to the Free Software community, with the aim of making free software at a *low level* more accessible to non-technical people.

 Many people use [proprietary](https://www.gnu.org/philosophy/proprietary.html) boot firmware, even if they use GNU+Linux.
 Non-free boot firmware often contains backdoors, can be slow and have severe bugs.
 Development and support can be abandoned at any time.
-By contrast, osboot is a free software project, where anyone can contribute or inspect its code.
+By contrast, Libreboot is a free software project, where anyone can contribute or inspect its code.

-osboot is faster, more secure and more reliable than most non-free firmware. osboot provides many advanced features, like encrypted /boot/, GPG signature checking before booting a Linux kernel and more! osboot gives *you* control over *your* computing.
+Libreboot is faster, more secure and more reliable than most non-free firmware.
+Libreboot provides many advanced features, like encrypted /boot/, GPG signature checking before booting a Linux kernel and more!
+Libreboot gives *you* control over *your* computing.

 Project goals
 -------------